Tabeeb1/JavaScript-Projects/README.md

-Different projects which is built solely using html,css, javascript
+Different projects to practise html,css, javascript and DOM